 Grains – Dogs do not have to be grain-free; it is perfectly OK for them to have grains.
 In fact, grains like wheat and corn are great sources of protein, essential fatty acids, and fiber.

-o If your dog has certain allergies it might be best to avoid grains, but it truly depends on your dog, moderation and variety is key.
+o If your dog has allergies or intolerance it is best to avoid the specific grains, but it truly depends on your dog, moderation and variety is key.

 Kale – vitamins A, C, and K, calcium, iron, magnesium, potassium, copper, beta-carotene and fiber.